Tasmiah1408028/RealtimeVideoMotionTransfer/README.md

 To run this file in the attached Jupyter notebooks, please copy the checkpoint file to the following path "Training_Prediction/FOMM/Trained_Models/".

 The keypoints corresponding to 3883 VoxCeleb videos which can be used to train the VRNN can be found with the same google drive link.

+The VRNN code is taken from https://github.com/xuebai95/Motion-Transfer-Keypoints-Prediction/tree/main and converted to pytorch.